 I have not been much of a chicken person since going Paleo.
 Main reasons being is I refuse to buy meat in the store, I have an addiction to grass-fed beef and bacon, and when I would find chicken it just didn’t taste right to me so I kind of did the out of sight out of mind.
-Well when Primal Pastures happened to pop up in my backyard it was really hard to keep it out of mind.
+Well, when Primal Pastures happened to pop up in my backyard it was really hard to keep it out of mind.
 After talking to one of the owners I decided to dive in and see what this highly talked about chicken was all about.
 It didn’t disappoint.
-This must have been one sexy chicken because it tasted delicious.
-Thats the best way for me to describe it haha.
-I can’t wait to keep using sexy birds from Primal Pastures to make delicious food and keep expanding my culinary horizons.

 - Take your chicken, rinse it thoroughly under cold water and then pat it dry

-- Take your kitchen shears and you are going to spatchcock your chicken and then cut it in half, follow the video below
+- Take your kitchen shears and you are going to spatchcock your chicken and then cut it in half

 - Place your chicken halves in a ziploc bag and pour the Tomato Balsamic Marinade all over them ensuring you coat everything